bartczernicki/AzureOpenAILogProbs/README.md

 Statistical Simulation Showing 10,000,000 simulations and the expected ranges for 100 questions 80% calibration:
 ![Simulation of 80% answers](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/ExampleConfidenceIntervalSimulation/Images/ExampleConfidenceIntervalSimulation-Console.png)

 These calibration techniques apply to real-world scenarios.
-Consider Mainifold Markets (https://manifold.markets/), where human super forecasters wager on the probability of events.
+Consider Manifold Markets (https://manifold.markets/), where human super forecasters wager on the probability of events.
 The collective wisdom of these human super forecasters is highly calibrated in predicting real-world events!

 Example Calibration in a real forecasting environment from Manifold Markets of thousands of forecasts: